50 Years of Lasting Change

-I met Emiliano Flores Bello last year, when I visited a TechnoServe project in Mexico that is working to improve the livelihoods of vegetable and fruit farmers.
+I met Emiliano Flores Bello last year, when I visited a TechnoServe project in Mexico, funded by the Walmart Foundation, that is working to improve the livelihoods of vegetable and fruit farmers.
 As we stood on Emiliano’s farm, he started to tell me his life story.
 He had worked that land since he was 13, but it was a tough way to make a living.
 By the time he was in his early 20s, he had faced tragedy and struggle.
 He had lost a child, his crops had failed, and his debts were mounting.
 To support his surviving child and his pregnant wife, he did the only thing he could think of: he set off towards the United States in search of work.

 But getting there would be yet another trial.
 It took him nine days to walk across the desert into the United States.
 He carried only a bit of food his wife had prepared for him, six liters of water, and some cloves of garlic to ward off scorpions and snakes.
 He suffered through searingly hot days and frigid nights.
 He dodged the criminal gangs that rob and extort migrants.
 By the eighth night of his trek, Emiliano was running out of water.
 He was maddened by thirst, and he sat down on a rock, prepared to die.